mattrussell2/gradescope-autograder/README.md

 * If the students are writing programs which have their own `main()`, then you do not need files in `testset/cpp/` - you may still choose to have your own custom `Makefile` if you wish (otherwise, be sure to set `our_makefile = false` in `testset.toml`).
 * Whether using custom drivers or not, the target to build (e.g. `make target`) must always be named the same as the program to run (e.g. `./target`).
 * Canonicalization functions which are used by the autograder in `canonicalizers.py` must:
+    * Take four parameters:
-    * Take a single parameter - this will be a string containing the student's output from whichever stream is to be canonicalized
+        1. A string containing the student's output from whichever stream is to be canonicalized
+        2. A string containing the reference solution's output from whichever stream is to be canonicalized
+        3. A string containing the name of the test (e.g. `test01`)
+        4. A dictionary containing any specific test configuration options (e.g. `{'my_config_var': 10}`)
     * Return a string, which contains the canonicalized output
 * The `.diff`, `.ccized`, and `.valgrind` output files for each test will only be created if your configuation requires them.
 * This framework supports `diff`ing against any number of output files written to by the program.
 Such files must be named `<testname>.ANYTHING_HERE.ofile`.
 The expectation is that the program will receive the name of the file to produce as an input argument.
 Then, in the `testset.toml` file, you will ensure that the `argv` variable includes `#{testname}.ANYTHING_HERE.ofile` in the `argv` list.
 See the `gerp` example: `assignments/gerp/testset.toml`.